KeYProject/key-docs/docs/UsingKeyBook.md

 configured in the SMT solver options dialogue.

 #### Model Search
-If a sequent contains a lot of (in)equations, the \keysystem offers the possibility to adjust the proof search strategy to systematically look for a model.
+If a sequent contains a lot of (in)equations, the KeY system offers the possibility to adjust the proof search strategy to systematically look for a model.
 This strategy is accessible via the \pane{Proof Search Strategy} tab.
 It is a support for nonlinear inequations and model search.
 In addition, this